leb-fmvz-usp/ptb/README.md

 ptb
 ===

-The R package `ptb` has functions for prevalence estimation and diagnostic test evaluation in a Bayesian framework.
-The implemented models are run in [JAGS](http://sourceforge.net/projects/mcmc-jags/) and this open-source software must be [installed](http://sourceforge.net/projects/mcmc-jags/files/JAGS/3.x/) to use the `ptb` package.
-Currently, the `ptb` development version 0.0.1 can be installed using the commands:
+The R package `ptb` has functions for prevalence estimation, diagnostic test evaluation and prior elicitation.
+It follows a Bayesian framework and uses [JAGS](http://sourceforge.net/projects/mcmc-jags/) as a backend.
+Some of the functions are high-level R versions of [WinBUGS codes](http://cadms.ucdavis.edu/diagnostictests/index.html) and future versions of the `ptb` will translate more of these WinBUGS codes.

+### Installation

+After [installing](http://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/) JAGS, use the following commands:

 `library(devtools)`
-`install_github('oswaldosantos/ptb')`

-To load the package, use:

-`library(ptb)`
+`install_github('leb-fmvz-usp/ptb')`